IABTechLab/uid2docs/README.md

 **Transparency and Control:** Consumers understand where their ID is shared and what data is associated with it.
 Consumers also hold the right to revoke their consent and permissions.

+## Technical Design Principles

+**Accountability:** Access requires members to abide by a code of conduct governed by an independent body.

+**Distributed Integration:** Multiple certified integration paths provide options for publishers, advertisers, and data providers to generate UID2s.

+**Decentralized Storage:** Centralized location with PII-to-UID2 mapping has been eliminated to block malicious actors.

+**Lean Infrastructure:** Infrastructure is light and inexpensive to operate.

+**Self-Reliant:** No reliance on external services for real-time processing of RTB data.

 ## Roles

 UID2 Participants must choose a predefined Role (or Roles) based on how they will be leveraging UID2.
 The Role determines how a given UID2 Participant interacts with the UID2 System and the workflows (outlined below) they follow.
 The role also determines their code of conduct requirements and correspond compliance checks.